Contact Us

 • They have experience working across multiple niches and can offer insight into a startup’s development and maintenance practices.

-• Technical-director-as-a-service can abandon your project at a prompt.
+• Technical Director as a Service can abandon your project at a moment’s notice.

 • There’s a high risk of leaking sensitive information to a competitor.

-• Possibility of the timezone and cultural barrier.
+• Possibility of time zone and cultural barriers.

-Another important option we’ll consider is outsourcing from a software development company.
+Another important option we’ll consider is outsourcing to a custom software development company.

 3. Outsourcing

-This hiring model is best for companies that want a cost-effective yet flexible means of hiring CTO without the cons of freelance-as-a-service.
+This hiring model is best for companies that want a cost-effective yet flexible means of hiring a VCTO without the cons of freelance-as-a-service.

 Pros Cons